karubits/miyoo-onion-setup/README.md

      - Main set only
      - Main + 64GB expansion
      - Main + 64GB + 128GB expansion
+  - Or choose to skip ROM installation entirely and add your own games later
 - Debug mode for detailed installation information (--debug flag)
 - Safe device mounting and unmounting
 - Progress indicators for all file operations